When it comes to running your online store there are lots of behind the scenes tasks that help keep things running smoothly and efficiently.

 Going a bit deeper into customer experience and why it’s so important is because at the end of the day people remember what they experienced.

 Unfortunately, not every business owner understands customer service and falls short.
 Even if they have an amazing product, if they’re customer service is trash, yep I said it.
-It’s causing them to lose amazing customers and money to someone else who treats them better.
+It’s going to cause them to lose amazing customers and money to someone else who treats them better.

 So please always review your customer experience no matter how big or small take every situation as an important issue.